-As we saw in part one, the great height of the Tutsis, as well as their long heads and relatively narrow facial features (especially their nose heights), was originally acquired from the Southern Cushitic “giants” of yore, whom the Tutsis’ Bantu ancestors assimilated.
+As we saw in part one, the tall height of the Tutsis, as well as their long heads and less broad facial features than other Bantus, is due to contact with the Southern Cushitic “giants” of yore, whom the Tutsis’ ancestors assimilated.
 These physical attributes were not obtained from a mythical “Elongated African” entity, as Hiernaux muses.
 After having been introduced, these traits were, per the French social geographer Dominique Franche, maintained via selective breeding (though diet may have also played a part).
-Through this process, the Tutsis’ Bantu ancestors would choose mates according to how closely those individuals conformed to the new Cushitic-influenced beauty ideals.
+Through this process, the Tutsis’ Bantu forebears would choose mates according to how closely those individuals conformed to the new Cushitic-influenced beauty ideals.
 This is evident given the antiquity and low-to-moderate level of Cushitic gene flow into the Tutsi population, which on its own would not have been enough to substantially modify that community’s ancestral Bantu morphology.
 Prior to said Cushitic admixture, the Iron Age inhabitants of Rwanda all had a physiognomy like their Niger-Congo-speaking relatives in West Africa, and most still do (cf. Rightmire (1975); Hiernaux (1960)).
-With regard to the Maasai Nilotes, who it has been established also have some Southern Cushitic influence, their shorter height relative to the Tutsi is largely due to the fact that they also interbred with physically smaller hunter-gatherer groups (cf. Dobon et al. (2015)).
+With regard to the Maasai Nilotes, who it has been established also have some Southern Cushitic influence, their shorter height relative to the Tutsi is largely due to the fact that they more intensively interbred with diminutive hunter-gatherer groups (cf. Dobon et al. (2015)).

 Later anthropometric and craniometric studies